Research Laboratory

 Participate in Research

-Your family may be eligible for this study if:
+Your child may be eligible for this study if they have a diagnosis of autism spectrum disorder (ASD) and:

 - English or Spanish is the primary language spoken in your home